ElvessaTatum/Master-Mind-Color-Game/README.md

 # Master-Mind-Color-Game
-A color game made in python, featuring testing.
+A color game made in python, including testing.
 Made by Elvessa Tatum and Dang Pham